WoollyMittens/photo-cylinder/README.md

 	'elements': document.querySelectorAll('#photocylinder a'),
 	// restrict the popup to a container
 	'container' : document.body,
+	// don't use the built in modal popup
+	'standalone': true,
 	// file name check for spherical projections 'spherical' : /fov360/,
 	// file name check for cylindrical projections